tluyben/slack-bot-server/README.md

-# 🤖 Slack Bot in Go
+# 🤖 Slack Bot Server in Go

-This project implements a simple Slack bot in Go that can send and receive messages, as well as forward messages to a webhook.
+This project implements a simple Slack bot server in Go that can send and receive messages, as well as forward messages to a webhook.

 ## 📋 Features